Kenya Welcome Pack

 Watamu means "sweet people" in Swahili, and this is the essence of what you will encounter during your stay on the Kenya coast.
 The local people, the Giriama are some of the most friendly and kind people that you will cross paths with on this earth.
 Most people in the local village still adhere to the traditional ways of living within family compounds, building mud and palm-thatched huts, and appreciate their ancestral language and music.

-The coastal region is Nairobi folk's favorite place to get away for the weekend away from work and so you'll encounter all of the hippest young folk from around the world at Temple Point, get your fix of true Italian pizzas and homemade pasta, while not possibly managing to miss out on the most beautiful sunrises and sunsets that this world has to offer.
+The coastal region is Nairobi folk's favorite place to get away for the weekend away from work and so you'll encounter all of the hippest young folk from around the world in Watamu, get your fix of true Italian pizzas and homemade pasta, while not possibly managing to miss out on the most beautiful sunrises and sunsets that this world has to offer.

 Watamu is a fabulous eco-tourism destination, and a fun place to festival and wander.
 As one of the safest places in Kenya, you can frolic in peace.